10 Best Research Mentorship Programs

 Program selectivity: High

-Eligibility: High school student, 16 years old by June 15, 2023, and a New York City resident eligible to work in the United States.
+Eligibility: High school student, 16 years old by June 15, 2023, and a New York City resident eligible to work in the United States

-This 14-month program offers motivated high school students a unique opportunity to gain in-depth knowledge of ecology and participate in hands-on fieldwork and authentic science research.
-They also directly contribute to local efforts by participating in important field research with local scientists and restoration practitioners.
+This 14-month program offers motivated high school students a unique opportunity to gain in-depth knowledge of ecology and participate in hands-on fieldwork and science research.
+They also contribute to local efforts by participating in field research with local scientists and restoration practitioners.
 If you're looking to work in the grassroots of ecological New York, this program is for you.

 Dhvani (the-one-e) is a program manager at Lumiere, in addition to being an entrepreneur, dialogue facilitator, and boxer.
 She graduated from UC Davis where she studied Design, Psychology, and Sustained Dialogue.
 She has a passion for all things education, inclusion, and empowerment!